BITPlan/CrazyBeans/README.md

 ```

 ## AUTHORS
-The original CrazyBeans framework is copyright (2001) M. Dahm.
+The original CrazyBeans framework is copyright (2001) Markus Dahm.

-This fork is Copyright(c) 2015 BITPlan GmbH
+This fork is Copyright(c) 2015 BITPlan GmbH (Owner: Wolfgang Fahl)

 based on the githubytized version of https://github.com/matthewmeyer

 ## Version history
-* 2001-2013: Original by Markus Dahm on SourceForge https://sourceforge.net/projects/crazybeans/
+* 1.5.1: 2001-2013 : Original by Markus Dahm on SourceForge https://sourceforge.net/projects/crazybeans/
-* 0.0.0 - 2015-01-10: start of fork
-* 0.0.1 - 2015-01-12: first version of this fork
+* 1.5.2: 2015-01-13: first version of this fork